-In the circumstances of provider default where the refund option is chosen by the student, AHSI must refund the student all course fees.
+In the circumstances of provider default where the refund option is chosen by the student, AHSI must refund the student all remaining course fees for the portion of the course that was not already delivered.
+The fees for the portion of the course that was delivered is non-refundable.